Trump Organization: Allen Weisselberg pleads guilty to tax crimes

 Weisselberg had faced intense pressure from prosecutors to co-operate against Mr Trump, The New York Times reported, but resisted and accepted jail time.

 He will be sentenced at the end of The Trump Organization trial, Judge Juan Merchan said on Thursday.

-But he could be freed from his five-month sentence after about 100 days if time is credited for good behaviour, a number of sources familiar with the deal told US media.
+He could be freed from a likely five-month sentence after 100 days if time is credited for good behaviour, a number of sources told US media.

 That is far shorter than the many years in state prison he could have faced if - rather than plead guilty - he were convicted at trial.

-Weisselberg's guilty plea comes as Mr Trump is investigated on several fronts.
+Weisselberg's guilty plea - which legal experts suggest will strengthen the case against The Trump Organization - comes as Mr Trump is investigated on several fronts.

 Just last week, he declined to answer questions as part of a separate New York state investigation into his family's business practices.
 That inquiry is a civil one, meaning it will not result in criminal charges.